farcaster-project/RFCs/03-farcaster-architecture.md

 - counter-party daemon protocol messages via inter-daemon communication (see [04.
 Protocol Messages](./04-protocol-messages.md)),
 - blockchain events from both chains via syncers (see [05.
 Tasks & Blockchain Events](./05-tasks-and-events.md)),
 - user's instructions via Client communication (see [06.
-Instructions & State Digests](./06-instructions-and-digests.md)), and
+Datum & Instructions](./06-datum-and-instructions.md)), and
 - self-produced loopback messages

 The Daemon must create a constrained runtime environment for executing the protocol, that only permits valid protocol transitions at all times.
 To achieve that a petrinet model of the protocol may be used to constrain the runtime environment that executes the user's respective swap role in the protocol, by only authorizing firing valid enabled protocol transitions.